barralf/deeplearning-coursera/4. Convolutional Neural Networks/README.md

 The correlation of style image channels should appear in the generated image channels.

-Grim matrix

-formula
+**Grim matrix**

+Formula

+The style of an image can be represented using the Gram matrix of a hidden layer's activations.
+However, we get even better results combining this representation from multiple different layers.
+This is in contrast to the content representation, where usually using just a single hidden layer is sufficient.

+Minimizing the style cost will cause the image  GG  to follow the style of the image  S.

+The total cost is a linear combination of the content cost  Jcontent(C,G)Jcontent(C,G)  and the style cost  Jstyle(S,G)Jstyle(S,G)
+`alpha`  and  `beta`  are hyperparameters that control the relative weighting between content and style.

 Extra tips:

 - Steps to be made if you want to create a tensorflow model for neural style transfer:
 	- Create an Interactive Session.
 	- Load the content image.
 	- Load the style image
 	- Randomly initialize the image to be generated
 	- Load the VGG16 model
 	- Build the TensorFlow graph:
 	- Run the content image through the VGG16 model and compute the content cost
 	- Run the style image through the VGG16 model and compute the style cost
 	- Compute the total cost
 	- Define the optimizer and the learning rate
 	- Initialize the TensorFlow graph and run it for a large number of iterations, updating the generated image at every step.

+**Wrap up**:
+- Neural Style Transfer is about generating artistic images given a content image C and a style image S. All this by building a model in which the optimization algorithm updates the pixel values rather than the neural network's parameters.
+- It uses representations (hidden layer activations) based on a pretrained ConvNet.
+- The content cost function is computed using one hidden layer's activations.
+- The style cost function for one layer is computed using the Gram matrix of that layer's activations. - The overall style cost function is obtained using several hidden layers.
+- Optimizing the total cost function results in synthesizing new images.
 ## 1D & 3D Generalizations

 Conv nets can work with 1D and 3D data as well.
 Input shape has to be changed "mutatis mutandis".

-- 1D data comes from a lot of resources such as waves, sounds, heartbeat signals.
+- **1D data** comes from a lot of resources such as waves, sounds, heartbeat signals.
 Usually we use Recurrent Neural Network RNN for 1D data..
-- 3D data like CT scan
+- **3D data** like CT scan

 Random:

 (1) The cans are round, so that means the bounding boxes must be square, i.e. not rectangular.
 That removes the need to learn one of the bounding box parameters.
 (2) The cans are always the same size, so the algorithm doesn't need to learn a different bounding box size for every image